 |II||It explores the comprehensive approach to reading and writing pedagogy.
 The course takes teacher educators through an experience of the pedagogy of talk, the process of emergent reading and writing, concepts of print, storytelling and story reading.
 It explores the core processes: the development of phonics, vocabulary and fluency.|

-Nivedita is a part of the School of Continuing Education and University Resource centre(SCE-URC).
+Nivedita is a consultant with the School of Continuing Education and University Resource Centre(SCE-URC).
 She has extensive experience in English language teaching and teacher training in Kendriya Vidyalaya Sangathan.
 She is currently designing courses for teachers and teacher educators in the area of literacy, language teaching and educational psychology.

 Parthasarathi is a visiting faculty at the university and teaches in our MA Education and Continuing Education programmes associated with the School of Continuing Education and University Resource centre(SCE-URC).
 He is involved in designing and planning ELT programmes, professional development of field institutes, academic writing in English, and in guiding students of the University in…